ghazalayobi/Data-Engineering-1/Term1/README.md

 ### Analytics Layer ###

 For this layer I created a data warehouse to analyze orders.
-This data warehouse consists of five dimensions.
+This data warehouse consists of five dimensions, Orders, Payments, Deliveries, Stores and Chennals.
 Please find queries [here](https://github.com/ghazalayobi/de1/blob/main/Term1/data_warehouse_etl.sql).
 ![dw_orders_analysis](https://github.com/ghazalayobi/de1/blob/main/Term1/dw_orders_analysis-2.png)

 ### Data Marts ###

+#### View one: Data Summary ####
+I created this view to assist users to have an overview of the data.
+This view consists of Number of Records, Sales, Total Months and types of payment method.

+#### View two: January Sales ####
+This view illustrates the total, average, minimum, and maximum Sales and delivery cost in the month of January.

+#### View three: Monthly Sales ####
+This view aims to illustrate average sales across each payment method during each month.
+The purpose of this view is to observe which payment method generated highest sales in that specific month.

+#### View four: Average Delivery Distance ####
+This view aims to illustrate average delivery distance across all stores.
+Moreover, this view helps understand which stores on average has the longest delivery distance.

+#### View five: Awaiting Payments ####
+The awaiting payment aims to show amount of pending payment across all months.
+It is interesting to observe that January has the highest amount of awaiting payments.